jakemulf/dh-sportradar-demo/README.md

 ## Launch

 Before launching, it's recommended to setup a Python virtual environment.
-Run the following in your terminal to setup the virtual environment
+Run the following in your terminal to setup the virtual environment:

 ```
 python3 -m venv venv
 source venv/bin/activate
 ```

-If `python` already points to some 3.X version of python, use the following
+If `python` already points to some 3.X version of python, use the following:

 ```
 python -m venv venv
 source venv/bin/activate
 ```

-To launch the app, run the following in your terminal
+To launch the app, run the following in your terminal:

 ```
 docker-compose up -d